Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

 Nebraska Stats and Trends

+- In Nebraska's six games this year, it has four wins against the spread.

-- The Cornhuskers have always covered the spread this year when underdogs by 3.5 points or more.
+- The Cornhuskers have always covered the spread this season when underdogs by 3.5 points or more.

 - Nebraska's games this year have gone over the total in one out of five opportunities (20%).

-- Nebraska is 4-1 against the spread and 3-3 overall in games when it scores more than 12.8 points.
+- Nebraska is 4-1 against the spread and 3-3 overall when the team puts up more than 12.8 points.

-- The Cornhuskers have turned the ball over seven times this season, one more turnover than the Wolverines have forced (6).
+- The Cornhuskers have turned the ball over one more time (7 total) than the Wolverines have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.